How to deal with problems that may arise between landlords and tenants, and who is responsible for what.

 - A restriction on the number of residents on the property is allowed.
 However, the number of tenants’ visitors may not be restricted, and no other discrimination is tolerated in a lease agreement.

 - Maintain the property and repair any items proven not to have been broken by the tenant.

 - Should they sell the property to a third party, the landlord may not terminate the lease agreement.
-They can however, give the tenant first option to purchase the property.
+They can, however, give the tenant the first option to purchase the property.

 - Cannot illegally evict a tenant, even if the tenant defaults in terms of the lease agreement.
 Lawyers should be consulted immediately to take the necessary steps in legally evicting a tenant.